goblinhack/c-plus-plus-examples/std_map_with_custom_key/README.md

 ```C++
     thebank.erase(account2);
 ```
-And finally to remove everything in the map:
+And finally to remove everything and rob the bank, do:
 ```C++
     thebank.clear();
 ```